jacobobryant/biff/docs/00-get-started/00-intro.md

 – <a href="https://github.com/ring-clojure/ring/issues/393#issuecomment-593005197">@weavejester</a></p>
 </blockquote>

 Biff speeds up web development by providing as much functionality as possible out-of-the-box while making it easy to swap out, modify, or remove parts as your project grows.
-It prioritizes small-to-medium sized projects.
+It's built with solo developers in mind and is quite opinionated in its approach to serving that use case.

 The goal is to provide the benefits of a web framework without sacrificing the simplicity that makes Clojure great.

 ## About

 Biff is developed by myself, [Jacob O'Bryant](https://tfos.co).
-I use it for all my web apps, primarily [Yakread](https://yakread.com/) and [The Sample](https://thesample.ai/), each of which has 15k-20k lines of code.
+I use it for all my web apps, primarily [Yakread](https://yakread.com/) and [The Sample](https://thesample.ai/), each of which has 10-15k lines of code.
 See r/Clojure for
 [comments about Biff](https://www.reddit.com/r/Clojure/search/?q=biff&restrict_sr=1&type=comment).

 Biff is generously sponsored by [JUXT](https://www.juxt.pro/) and